 The Internet and the Web: What’s the Difference?

 You may be wondering how your new Lab 99 Web Design website fits into the general scheme of things.
 Is a website part of the internet?
-Aren’t they the same thing?
+Are they the same thing?
 How does it all work?
 Does a website get beamed into a computer like a TV signal into a television?
-Is it all a series of tubes?

 Firstly, the internet and the web are not the same thing.
 They were developed about 20 years apart: the internet in the 1970s, the world wide web in 1991.